 Consumer Reports has no financial relationship with advertisers on this site.

-Still, there's so much confusing information online about vaccines for children these days that it can be tough to know what's true.
-Can vaccines really make kids sick?
-Should shots be spaced out as much as possible so their immune systems don't get overwhelmed?
+There's certainly plenty of confusing information online about vaccines for children these days.
+That can make it tough for parents to know what's true and what's not—and how to keep kids healthy.
+For instance, should shots be spaced out as much as possible so a child's immune systems doesn't get overwhelmed?

 Myth 1: The MMR Vaccine Causes Autism